-- As mentioned above, bisphosphonates (drugs that increase bone density) help with bone pain and reduce the risk of fractures.
+- As mentioned above, bisphosphonates are drugs that increase bone density.
+They are given to help with bone pain and reduce the risk of fractures.
 These drugs also prevent high levels of calcium in the blood, which reduces the effects of having too much calcium circulating in the blood.

-- Exercise is recommended to maintain bone strength and reduce the loss of calcium.
+- Exercise is recommended to maintain bone strength, reduce the loss of calcium, and help prevent fatigue.

 - Drinking an adequate amount of water and other healthy fluids can flush the kidneys and help them filter impurities from the blood.

-- A balanced diet high in calories and protein helps prevent infection, as does getting plenty of rest and reducing stress.
+- A balanced diet high in calories and protein helps prevent fatigue and infection, as does getting plenty of rest and reducing stress.

 You may also receive palliative treatments similar to those meant to eliminate the cancer, such as chemotherapy, surgery, or radiation therapy.
 For example, surgery may be used to relieve pressure from a plasmacytoma on the spine or other organs.
-More recently, procedures such as kyphoplasty (inflating and injecting bone cement into the vertebra [back bones]) and vertebroplasty (injecting bone cement to stabilize fractures in the spine) have been considered to relieve pain, restore lost height due to collapsing vertebra, and strengthen the spine.
+More recently, procedures have been considered to relieve pain, restore lost height due to collapsing vertebra, and strengthen the spine.
+Procedures include kyphoplasty, which inflates a balloon between vertebrae to clear the space, then removing the balloon and injecting bone cement to stabilize the spine.
+Another procedure is a vertebroplasty, which means injecting bone cement to stabilize fractures in the spine.
 Talk with your doctor about the goals of each treatment in your treatment plan.